Acute Coronary SyndromeSkip to the navigation

 Your test results will help your doctor decide about more treatment.
 If you are having a heart attack, you likely will get medicines to break up clots or have angioplasty (usually with stents) or bypass surgery to improve blood flow to your heart.
 If you are having unstable angina, you will likely get medicines but you might also have angioplasty with stents.

 After you get out of the hospital, you will continue to take medicines that lower your risk of a heart attack.
 Medicine may include beta-blockers, aspirin or other medicines to prevent blood clots, blood pressure medicine, and statins for cholesterol.

 Can acute coronary syndrome be prevented?

-- Eat a diet that has lots of fruit, vegetables, whole grains, and lean protein.
+- Eat a heart-healthy diet that has lots of fruit, vegetables, whole grains, and lean protein.

 Other Places To Get Help